-- 3.12 The Panel will consider the complaint and all the evidence presented in order to reach a majority decision on whether the complaint is upheld or dismissed, and if upheld: - decide on the appropriate action to be taken to resolve the complaint; - recommend appropriate changes to the school's systems, policies or procedures. - 3.13 The Panel Chair will provide the Complainant and The School with a full explanation of their decision and the reason(s) for it, in writing, within 5 school days of the meeting.
-Where appropriate, it will also include details of actions The Stonehenge School will take to resolve the complaint, and any changes to prevent re-occurrence. - 3.14 The response will also advise the complainant of how to contact the Department for Education if they are dissatisfied with the way their complaint has been handled.
+- 3.5 At least 10 school days before the review the Clerk will write to the Complainant to request that copies of all evidence, written or electronic (Note 2), plus the names of any witnesses and their written statements, be submitted to the Clerk at least 5 school days before the review. - 3.6 The Headteacher (or Chair of Governors or Independent Investigator) will prepare a complete and collate a written report for the review. - 3.7 The member(s) of the Governing Body will consider the complaint and all the evidence presented in order to reach a decision on whether the complaint is upheld or dismissed, and if upheld: - decide on the appropriate action to be taken to resolve the complaint; - recommend appropriate changes to the school's systems, policies or procedures. - 3.8 The Governor(s) will provide the Complainant and The School with a full explanation of the decision and the reason(s) for it, in writing, within 5 school days of the meeting.
+Where appropriate, it will also include details of actions The Stonehenge School will take to resolve the complaint, and any changes to prevent re-occurrence. - 3.9 The response will also advise the complainant of how to contact the Department for Education if they are dissatisfied with the way their complaint has been handled.